What is Competitive Programming? A Complete Beginner's Guide

 Pick one language and master it.
 Python is great for beginners due to its readability.
 C++ is popular among competitive programmers for its speed and STL library.

-Before tackling complex algorithms, make sure you're comfortable with:
+Before tackling complex algorithms, make sure you are comfortable with these topics.

 # Essential data structures to know: